johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-10-27-making-a-programmer.md

 ---
-title: "Making a Programmer"
+title: 'Making a Programmer'
 authors: johnnyreilly
 tags: [coding bootcamp, retrospective, learning, feedback]
 hide_table_of_contents: false
 ---

 I recently had the good fortune to help run a coding bootcamp.
 The idea was simple: there are many people around us who are interested in programming but don't know where to start.
 Let's take some folk who do and share the knowledge.

 The bootcamp went tremendously!
 (Well, I say that...
 Frankly I had a blast. 😀 )

 Coding padawans walked in at the start with laptops and questions, and six weeks later they left with the groundwork of development experience.
 We ran a session for an hour during lunchtime once a week.
 Between that, people would have the opportunity to learn online, do exercises and reach out to the facilitators and their fellow apprentices for help.